STEAM Powered Kit

 DaVinci Resolve

 Bit of a learning curve, but the documentation, forums, and Google are excellent.
-I use this to create the YouTube video, podcast, as well as the clips that get posted throughout the week.
-It struggles a bit on my old hardware, but I recently upgraded to the paid version so that it would actually make use of my GPU and things are much better now.
+I used to this to create the YouTube video, podcast, as well as the clips that get posted throughout the week.
+It struggles a bit on old hardware, but saw better performance once I upgraded to the paid version so that it would actually make use of my GPU.
+It was better still once I also upgraded my primary laptop which was very old struggling to even handle my primary dev work.

 Izotope RX Standard